-- When feeding a work-piece into the bandsaw blade your hands should not be in line with the blade in case you slip. - Adjust the blade guides and rollers properly, and adjust the - speed.
-The upper saw guide should be about 1/4 inch above the work-piece. - Check the work-piece to be sure it is free of debris (i.e. rocks, tool bits, nails). - Plan the cut to prevent backing out of a cut as this will pull the blade off the wheels.
-Make relief cuts as needed for tight radius areas. - Holding the work-piece firmly, start the cut gently, then feed at a moderate - Use a push stick when sawing small or difficult to hold pieces. - A minimum of three teeth must be engaged in the work-piece at all times or the teeth will be torn off of the blade. - Note: Bandsaws are available to cut metals, wood or plastics.
+- When feeding a workpiece into the bandsaw blade, your hands should not be in line with the blade in case you slip. - Adjust the blade guides and rollers properly, and adjust the - speed.
+The upper saw guide should be about 1/4 inch above the workpiece. - Check the workpiece to be sure it is free of debris (i.e., rocks, tool bits, nails). - Plan the cut to prevent backing out of a cut, as this will pull the blade off the wheels.
+Make relief cuts as needed for tight radius areas. - Holding the workpiece firmly, start the cut gently, then feed at a moderate rate. - Use a push stick when sawing small or difficult-to-hold pieces. - A minimum of three teeth must be engaged in the workpiece at all times, or the teeth will be torn off the blade. - Note: Bandsaws can cut metals, wood, or plastics.